AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
-> The Version history options only appears if there are changes made to the first version of the topic or map.
+> The Version history options only appear if there are changes made to the first version of the topic or map.

 To access the version history and revert to a specific version of your topic, perform the following steps: